The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Catalogue purity and contamination assessment

 \subsubsection{Young sources known as such by Simbad}

-We followed \citet{Simbad_guide} guidelines on object types to identify 18,857 sources in the OSFC field with \emph{object\_type} labels indicative of T Tauri Stars (\texttt{TT?} or \texttt{TT*}), Young Stellar Object (\texttt{Y*?}, \texttt{Y*O}), Ae/Be Herbig stars (\texttt{Ae*} or \texttt{Ae?}), or Orion Variables (\texttt{Or*}, which variable stars with irregular variability associated to eruption phenomena in young stars).
-Note that this list does not include objects that are arguably related to star-forming regions such as dense cores (\texttt{cor}) and Herbig Haro objects (\texttt{HH}).
-Although some of these sources are indirectly included in our catalogue, as discussed in Sec.~\ref{sec:data-historical}, they were considered outside the main scope of our compilation.
+We followed \citet{Simbad_guide} guidelines on object types to identify 19\,625 sources in the OSFC field with \emph{object\_type} labels indicative of T Tauri Stars (\texttt{TT?} or \texttt{TT*}), Young Stellar Object (\texttt{Y*?}, \texttt{Y*O}), Ae/Be Herbig stars (\texttt{Ae*} or \texttt{Ae?}), or Orion Variables (\texttt{Or*}, which variable stars with irregular variability associated with eruption phenomena in young stars).
+We note that this list does not include objects that are arguably related to star-forming regions, such as dense cores (\texttt{cor}) and Herbig Haro objects (\texttt{HH}).
+Although some of these sources are indirectly included in our catalogue, as discussed in Sect.~\ref{sec:data-historical}, they were considered outside the main scope of our compilation.
 Here, we call the first group of Simbad's object type labels \emph{"YSO labels"}, i.e. labels that directly imply the source is a YSO.
 We call the second group \emph{"star-formation labels"}, i.e. labels that imply that the source is part of a star-forming region.
-The second set of labels adds 6,839 sources to the list of sources related to a star-forming region known by Simbad.
-Considering both sets of labels, 17,535 sources in our catalogue were already known by Simbad as young.
-Among the 7,995 sources in our catalogue with a close Sibmad counterpart but not in the two categories of labels considered, 85\% were generically labelled as star (\texttt{*}).
+Considering both sets of labels, 18\,029 sources in our catalogue were already known by Simbad as young.
+Among the 7\,873 sources in our catalogue with a close Sibmad counterpart but not in the two categories of labels considered, 87\% were generically labelled as star (\texttt{*}).